 Everyone in America knows what Fridays “feel” like.
 For some it may seem exciting because the weekend is just around the corner; others may feel a little rebellious because we all know that Friday is a day to take the load off.
 Our favorite bosses go easy at the office and our favorite teachers play movies in the classroom.
-Fridays have become a sort of reward for working hard Monday through Thursday, but does an easy Friday really motivate anyone to work harder on the other days?
+Fridays have become a sort of reward for working hard Monday through Thursday.
+But does an easy Friday really motivate anyone to work harder on the other days?
 Does the extra day of work create enough productivity to make it worth showing up?

 The Truth About Work in the Information Age

-As an entirely remote team, we have staff in different time zones around the world and some people are working when others are sleeping.
+As an entirely remote team, we have staff in different time zones around the world.
+Some people are working when others are sleeping.
 Clients email with urgent needs that, at times, really do need to be addressed on the weekend.
 Our client-facing team members are at the ready to review requests for urgency, and our tech team responds when things break no matter the day of the week.
 With that caveat in mind, we extend the flexibility to work when you want so long as you are available to your clients and team members during standard working hours.
 Technology makes this possible, so we view it as a positive, not a negative.
 It just takes acknowledging that the standard work day isn’t necessarily what’s best for every worker or team and identifying what will work for your organization in order to strike the right balance.

 What Outcomes Have We Observed?

-These changes alone have reduced chaos, allowed for information to flow more smoothly, and allowed team members to focus on creative and strategic work, not busy work.
+These changes alone have reduced chaos, allowed for information to flow more smoothly, and allowed team members to focus on creative and strategic work, not busywork.
 The numbers will be the proof, and so far, so good.
 In the first seven months of the year, our revenue has grown by 29% over the same period in 2019 and our profitability is up 266%.
 Cashflow, which has been one of our consistent challenges to date, has also stabilized as our processes have improved.

 In addition to growth in revenue and profit, we’ve also grown our team size.
 Since April, we’ve DOUBLED our team size in order to meet the growing demand and reduce the load for our more senior team members.
 I have no doubt that our philosophy on work, being a remote-only team, and offering new hires a four-day, 32-hour workweek while also delivering a competitive salary and benefits has been a catalyst for us attracting extremely skilled, talented, and experienced people to our team.